marvingfx/dropbox_to_garmin/README.md

 ## Usage
 * Create a Dropbox app from the instructions from https://www.dropbox.com/developers/apps/create.
 Choose the regular Dropbox API.
 Choose "Full Dropbox" for the access type.
 * Clone the repo
 * Create a file called `credentials.env` in the root of the project with the following information.
 You can get the token via the app console (use the "Generated access token" functionality).
 You may also use your key and secret to make an authentication script to get the token.
+Enter these variables in the appropriate section if running on Google Cloud (Cloud Run).
 ```
 #DROPBOX_APP_KEY=key
 #DROPBOX_APP_SECRET=secret